 Why You Feel Tired After Eating Sugar

-Common Symptoms of a Sugar Crash
+Common Signs of a Sugar Crash

-• Sudden, heavy fatigue or drowsiness within an hour of eating
+• Sudden heavy fatigue or drowsiness within an hour of eating

 • Irritability, anxiousness, or mood swings

-• Shakiness, lightheadedness, or a fast heartbeat
+• Shakiness, lightheadedness, or a racing heartbeat

 • Headaches